 Samuel Lancaster, the man behind the project, described the location almost reverentially as “an observatory from which the view both up and down the Columbia could be viewed in silent communion with the infinite.”
 Whether you silently commune with the infinite may be impeded these days by the crowds that flock to the site, but the views are definitely worth the struggle to find a parking space.

-If you have time, there’s a small exhibition inside on the history of the highway and Vista House, plus a souvenir shop.
+If you have time, head inside the building itself.
+There’s a small exhibition on the history of the highway and Vista House, plus a souvenir shop.